mendix/docs/content/howto/general/dev-best-practices.md

 The [security](/howto/security/index) overview in Studio Pro must not show any incomplete (yellow) parts.
 All entity, microflow, and page access must be configured completely.

-It is recommended **not** to assign default rights to new members when defining entity access.
+Assigning default rights to new members when defining entity access is NOT recommended.
 This will ensure that access is only granted after a conscious decision.

 ### 4.6 Mendix Version